Representations of the elliptic affine Hecke algebras: Equivariant elliptic cohomology theory

-we consider $\bbE$ and $A$ satisfying the following. \begin{assumption} For each connected compact Lie group $G$, there is a contravariant functor $\Ell_G$ from the category of $G$-spaces to the category of quasi-coherent sheaves on $\catA_G^{der}$, satisfying the following properties: \begin{enumerate} \item $\Ell_G$ maps homotopy equivalences to equivalences of quasi-coherent sheaves. \item $\Ell_G$ maps homotopy colimits of $G$-spaces to homotopy limits of quasi-coherent sheaves. \item For an embedding of compact Lie groups $\phi: H\inj G$, and finite $H$-space $X$, we have the following equivalence where $\phi_\catA:\catA_H^{der}\to \catA_G^{der}$ is induced by the embedding. \item Let $\phi:H\to G$ be a group homomorphism, and let $X$ be a $G$-space.
-Then $X$ also has an action of $H$ via $\phi$.
-Let $\phi_\catA:\catA^{der}_H\to \catA^{der}_G$ be the induced morphism.
-Then we have a canonical isomorphism $\phi_\catA^*(\calE_G(X))\cong \calE_H(X)$. \item When $G=T$ is a torus, $\Ell_T$ is the same functor in Theorem~\ref{thm:lur_able}. \end{enumerate} \end{assumption}
+We consider $\bbE$ and $A$ satisfying the following assumption. \begin{assumption} For each connected compact Lie group $G$, there is a contravariant functor $\Ell_G^*$ from the category of finite $G$-spaces to the category of quasi-coherent sheaves of graded algebras on $\catA_G$, satisfying the following properties: \begin{enumerate} \item $\Ell_G^*$ maps homotopy equivalences to isomorphisms of quasi-coherent sheaves. \item $\Ell_G^*$ extends to a functor from the category of pairs of $G$-finite spaces to the category of graded quasi-coherent sheaves. \item $\Ell_G^*$ sends disjoint unions into products, and associated to the mapping cone of any map, there is the usual long exact sequence of sheaves. \item When $G=T$ is a compact abelian Lie group, then $\Ell^*_T$ coincides with homotopy groups of $\Ell_T$ from Theorem~\ref{thm:lur_able}. \item Let $\psi:H\to G$ be a group homomorphism.
+Let $\catA_\psi:\catA_H\to \catA_G$ be the induced morphism.
+Then we have a natural transformation $\catA_\psi^*(\calE_G^*(-))\longrightarrow \calE_H^*(-)$, which yields an isomorphism for a finite $G$-space $X$ if $\calE_G^*(X)$ is flat. \item For an embedding of compact Lie groups $\phi: H\inj G$, and finite $H$-space $X$, the following composition